 Lower School students participate in an active physical education program that stresses mastery of a sequence of developmentally appropriate skills and emphasizes teamwork.
 Younger students play cooperative games and work to develop fundamental movement skills, balance, and eye-hand coordination.
 Older students develop skills in specific sports such as soccer, field hockey, and basketball that prepare them for participation in the Middle School sports programs.
 Wellness is specifically taught in 5th grade health, but it is also discussed, taught and lived throughout the year in the entire Lower School physical education program.

-The Lower School Library serves as the information center of the Lower School, supporting all educational programs and providing teachers and students with an up-to-date, curated collection of print and digital materials in which our students can see themselves and learn about the world around them.
-Our goal is to inspire a lifelong love of reading and to promote information literacy by teaching research and library skills necessary to become independent learners.
+The Lower School library serves as the information center of the Lower School.
+The library supports all educational programs and provides teachers and students with an up-to-date, curated collection of print and digital materials in which our students can see themselves and learn about the world around them.
+Our goal is to inspire a lifelong love of reading and to promote information literacy by teaching the research and library skills necessary to become independent learners.
 In addition to reading for pleasure and personal growth, students attend weekly library classes to learn research skills in the context of classroom curriculum.